 Adjusting Difficulty During Your Workout

 Changing the workout challenge part way through your ride is simple, too.
-On the fly, you can make modifications by using the arrows beneath the workout details, or on either Action Bar.
+On the fly, you can make modifications by using the arrows beneath the workout details or on the Action Bar, or tapping the controls in the Zwift Companion App.
+You also can press “Page Up” or “Page Down” on a keyboard.